Bas 90: Kommandocentral – Command Centre

-Bascentralen (BasC) - The Base Central
+Bascentralen (BasC) – The Base Central

 A new addition in Bas 90 was Bascentralen (BasC), The Base Central, where the base command would be stationed.
 The BasC was located in an underground bunker.
 Pilots would also be stationed at the BasC in between missions.
 The BasC was equipped with computers for mission planning and the data could then be transferred to the aircraft computers.

-TLF - The Traffic Leader At The Field
+TLF – The Traffic Leader at the Field

-Trafikledaren Vid Fältet (TLF), The Traffic Leader At The Field, assisted in air traffic operations and could take them over completely if necessary.
+Trafikledaren Vid Fältet (TLF), The Traffic Leader at the Field, assisted in air traffic operations and could take them over completely if necessary.
 If someone was acting as TLF at one of the short runways they could also take over if required, carrying the necessary radio equipment in a vehicle.

-Basbataljon 85 - Base battalion
+Basbataljon 85 – Base battalion

 A new type of base battalion was introduced with Bas 90; basbataljon 85 (base battalion type 85).

 One of the main improvements with the new battalion type was a more mobile groundcrew that could perform mobile flight line operations.
-This meant that the groundcrew became motorized in order to quickly deploy to and between the bases many and spread out flight line positions, carrying the necessary aircraft munition, fuel, tools and other equipment in their vehicles and on trailers.
+This meant that the groundcrew became motorized to quickly deploy to and between the bases many and spread out flight line positions, carrying the necessary aircraft munition, fuel, tools and other equipment in their vehicles and on trailers.
 This capability was called rörlig klargöring (mobile turnaround).
 The groundcrew units would have their staging areas spread out and located away from the base infrastructure as a safety measure, and then deploy from there as ordered.
 One group of groundcrew (klargöringstropp) consisted of 15 men, with 6 vehicles of different kinds and 4 trailers.
 A klargöringstropp was dimensioned and equipped to serve one aircraft.

 Another addition was the newly formed Swedish Air Force Rangers, which were tasked with searching for and intercepting approaching attackers and infiltrators outside the bases normal defensive perimeters.

 About 30 basbataljon 85 were organized during the 1980s.
 One battalion consisted of the following units: